 Once you know the syllabus get started with the actual preparation.
 Obviously everyone can’t prepare for 10 hours, particularly working people.
 But even working people can crack the IAS.
 The exact time is not important here.
 Some can achieve in 6 hours what others can in 10 hours.
 It depends on you.
 If you’re just starting out I’d suggest you start with 4-5 hours and scale up gradually.

-As you know that Paper 2 (CSAT) is now only qualifying in scope (as clarified by UPSC in 2015) and you require just 33% or 66 marks to qualify this paper.
+As you know that Paper 2 (CSAT) is now only qualifying in scope and you require just 33% or 66 out of 200 marks to qualify this paper.
 The marks obtained in this paper are not counted for preparing the merit of candidates who will qualify the Prelims and write the Mains exam.

 So your workload is considerably reduced, especially if you’re from a non-Science and non-Engineering background.
 You can now mostly focus on preparing the Paper 1 topics.

-And you just need to prepare Comprehension, Data Interpretation, Interpersonal Skills and Decision Making well in Paper 2 to obtain 66 marks.
-These four topics are considerably easier to prepare and attempt as compared to mental ability and logical reasoning topics.
+And you just need to focus on Comprehension, Data Interpretation, Interpersonal Skills, Logical Reasoning and Decision Making in Paper 2 to obtain 66 marks.
+These five topics are considerably easier to prepare and attempt as compared to mental ability and basic numeracy topics.

 Also remember that there is no negative penalty for questions on Decision Making.
 At least 5 questions on Decision Making will be asked in Paper 2 so you can and should attempt these questions without any fear.